A Snowboard Sizing Guide

 How to size a Tapered Board

-If you are looking at a tapered board look at how much taper there is in the tail.
-Based on the taper in the tail, you can go a few mm wider to many mm wider in the nose and waist.
+If you are looking to buy a tapered board look at how much taper there is in the tail.
+The more taper there is in the tail the wider you can go in the waist.
+This is because a narrower tail than nose will generally turn faster than a board with the same width nose and tail.

 What is a Reduced Footprint Boot?

 Least important part of finding a board that works for you!
-Don’t let a lazy guy in a shop hold up a board that fits between your chin and nose and say your good to go!
-Before even considering the length make sure the width is appropriate for your boot size and you are close to the manufactures recommended weight range.
+Don’t let a rep in a shop hold up a board that fits between your chin and nose and say your good to go!
+Before even considering the length make sure the width and weight is appropriate for your boot size and you are close to the manufactures recommended weight range.
+Height is important in this way.
+The longer the board the harder it is to spin when buttering on snow or in the air.
+Like with width, it can also be harder to turn or throw it around in tight spots if it’s too long for your height.
+So it is something to factor in.
+For example a Short / Wide board isn’t always a fast turner and a normal length isn’t always slow.